greenpeace/planet4-registry/README.md

 ## How does it work
-This registry is powered by two independent systems that are combined together with the `composer run build` script.
+This registry is powered by two independent systems that are combined together with the `composer run-script build` script.

 ### VCS Support
 Inside the `satis.json` file the `repositories` section is used to define